India thrash Nepal 7-0 to claim third SAFF U-15 Championship title | Goal.com

 Maheson Singh (15'), Amandeep (41'), Sibajit Singh (43+1'), Himanshu Jangra (65') and Sridarth Nongmeikapam (52', 76', 80') got their names on the scoreboard.

-With seven goals to his name, Jangra finished as the top scorer in the tournament where the hosts had secured their place in the final with a game to spare.
+With seven goals to his name, Jangra finished as the top scorer in the tournament in which the hosts had secured their place in the final with a game to spare.

 It took India 15 minutes to break the deadlock as Maheson hoodwinked the rival goalkeeper with a brilliant finish.
-Though it was not until the 41st minute until Amandeep doubled the lead off a Taison Singh cross, Sibajit Singh would ensure a three-goal lead with a finish from a goalmouth melee.
+After an impressive start, the 41st minute saw Amandeep double the lead off a Taison Singh cross and Sibajit Singh secured a three-goal lead with a finish from a goalmouth melee.

 Taison added another assist to his name when Jangra headed in to make it 5-0 by the 65th minute and become the tournament's highest goalscorer following back-to-back hat-tricks in the last two group games against Sri Lanka and Bangladesh.